-Backpacking in Australia is not complete for me without venturing into the outback and experiencing a different side to Australia.
+Backpacking around Australia is not complete for me without venturing into the outback and experiencing a different side of Australia.
 Some of the most intriguing and iconic places are in the Northern Territory, such as Uluru and Darwin.

 Northern Territory Travel Guide

 Before 1911, the Northern Territory used to be a part of South Australia.
-However, a decade after the federation of Australia, it was separated.
-The Northern Territory is home to numerous Aboriginal communities who own 49% of the land in the state.
+However, a decade after the Federation of Australia, it was separated.
+The Northern Territory is home to numerous Aboriginal communities that own 49% of the land in the state.

 The population of the Territory represents 1% of the total population of Australia.
 54% of the residents of the Territory living in Darwin!

 The climate in the Northern Territory varies from the border with South Australia to the top, or the ‘Top End’, as it is known.
 The climate is drier in the South, with deserts, and the further north you travel, the more tropical it becomes, with high humidity and two distinct seasons.